 The interview is designed to evaluate the applicant's character as it relates to the chosen competencies.
 These competencies reflect the skills and behaviours demonstrated by successful police officers.
 Each behavioural competency question relates to an experience or event in an applicant’s past.

-A question will be asked for five of the six competencies:
+A question will be asked for each of the following five competencies: